-\\\Electives are to be chosen by the student in consultation with the Head of the School of Health Administration from the graduate subjects offered within the University.
-The approval of the relevant Head of School is required to undertake an elective offered by another School.
+Electives are chosen by the student in consultation with the Head of the School of Health Administration (or nominee) from graduate subjects offered within the University or by another tertiary institution.
+The approval of the relevant Head of School is required to undertake an elective offered outside the School of Health Administration.